picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.21 =
+* Added 'thumbnail_class' parameter, so you can set a CSS class to the thumbnail and style it.

 = 0.20.5 =
 * Brought back the multiple categories functionality for the id parameter.
 Hopefully the last 0.20 bugfix release so I can start working on new stuff to implement.